zang74/jellyfin_config_backup/README.md

 # Jellyfin Config Backup (for Docker on Synology)
-### **This Script Requires Python 3 and is designed for Synology DSM7**
+### **This script requires Python 3 and is designed for Synology DSM7**
 This script backs up a Jellyfin server configuration running in a Docker container on Synology DSM7.
 It is designed only to back up the configuration files in the event of corruption or deletion.
 It *is not* meant to backup your entire Jellyfin media folder.
+It has only been tested with the Python3.8 that's default for DSM7.

 This works best if you have a static data folder for your Jellyfin container.
 Otherwise, you'll need to find out the hash for your data container.
 Additionally updating the container without a static data location will mean the hash will change, and you'll need to update your script.
 So it's always recommended to use a static data folder.